Lara Croft: Tomb Raider poster

 The inciting incident occurs at 12 minutes when Lara discovers a hidden clock in the mansion that activates with the planetary alignment, revealing her father's secret message and the existence of the Triangle of Light..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Lara chooses to travel to Cambodia to find the first piece of the Triangle before the Illuminati, actively entering the adventure and accepting her father's legacy., moving from reaction to action.
+This illustrates the protagonist's commitment to Lara chooses to travel to Cambodia to find the first piece of the Triangle before the Illuminati, actively entering the adventure and accepting her father's legacy., moving from reaction to action.

 The Collapse moment at 76 minutes (76% through) represents the emotional nadir.
 Here, Powell uses the completed Triangle to bring Lara's father back from death, forcing her to choose between saving her father (her deepest desire) or saving the world by destroying the Triangle., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.